 My client list spans from national and international tourism boards to businesses such as Icebreaker, Air New Zealand, Marriott Asia Pacific, Amex, Burts Bees and Ethique, to name a few.

-My first ever camera just over three years ago was a Sony a6000.
 A year or so later I upgraded to the Sony a7 II and am now loving my new Sony a7R III.
 For me, it is crucial I own gear I can enjoy and use in any environment.
 Mirrorless bodies have the advantage of being a lot lighter than traditional DSLR cameras, which helps on those long uphill climbs.

 Sony GM 24-70mm f/2.8